 D. Mentor Program Absences

 Each student is entitled to miss one class session per course per semester in order to attend an activity that is required in connection with the Mentor program.
 Students must inform instructors in advance of such Mentor Program absences.
 Notwithstanding Section III-C-5-C above, no instructor may penalize a student for a mentor-excused absence.

 E. Unavoidable Absences

-A student who must miss a class because of a family emergency, medical necessity, or other urgent matter beyond the student’s control should inform the Dean of Students of the absence and the reason for it.
-If the Dean of Students determines that the absence was unavoidable, the Dean of Students will inform the student’s instructors of that fact.
+A student who must miss a class because of a family emergency, medical necessity, or other urgent matter beyond the student’s control should inform the Director of Academic Achievement or the course instructor of the absence and the reason for it.
 The effect of such notification will be determined by each instructor, in accordance with the instructor’s attendance and preparation policy.

 Adopted by the Law Faculty, February 8, 2002, April 16, 2003, and May 6, 2003